thomashoneyman/purescript-overlay/README.md

 [![darwin-support](https://github.com/thomashoneyman/purescript-nix/actions/workflows/darwin-support.yaml/badge.svg)](https://github.com/thomashoneyman/purescript-nix/actions/workflows/darwin-support.yaml)
 [![nix-unit-tests](https://github.com/thomashoneyman/purescript-nix/actions/workflows/nix-unit-tests.yaml/badge.svg)](https://github.com/thomashoneyman/purescript-nix/actions/workflows/nix-unit-tests.yaml)

+Purix is two things:

-An overlay and flake exposing PureScript tools maintained by the core team (ie. the compiler, `purs`, and package manager, `spago`).
-Auto-updates every day to check for new tool versions.
-Tested on the following architectures:
+1. An overlay and flake exposing the core PureScript toolchain — `purs`, `spago`, `purs-tidy`, and `purs-backend-es` — at both stable and pre-release versions, with daily auto-updates for new releases.
+2. A library suitable for building PureScript projects with Nix, called `purix`.

+Purix is tested on the following architectures:

 - x86_64-linux
 - x86_64-darwin (Intel Mac)
 - aarch64-darwin (M1 Mac)
 - aarch64-linux

-Via the overlay you can access tooling versions in one of two ways:

-- Named executables: The overlay inserts `purs`, `spago`, and `purs-unstable` into your packages.
-These are tracked in the [named.json](./manifests/named.json) file.
-- Versioned executables: The overlay inserts `purs-bin` and `spago-bin` attrsets into your packages, which you can then use to access a specific version of a tool.
-For example, you can use `purs-bin.purs-0_15_8` to get the `v0.15.8` compiler.
+The included overlay inserts the latest stable and unstable executables into your packages (ie. `purs`, `purs-unstable`, and so on).
+You can see all specific versions in the [named.json](./manifests/named.json) file.
+It also provides many versions of each executable under a `-bin` namespace (ie. `purs-bin`, `spago-bin`, and so on) so you can access specific versions of a tool.
+For example, you can use `purs-bin.purs-0_15_8` to get the 0.15.8 PureScript compiler.
 These are tracked in the [manifests](./manifests/) directory.

-This Nix library also includes helper functions for building PureScript packages, namely:
+The included library provides helper functions for building PureScript packages, namely:

+- `buildSpagoLock`: Build `output` directories for any package or workspace listed in a spago.lock file
-- `buildSpagoLock`: Discover and build all workspaces and dependencies from a spago.lock file
+- `buildPackageLock`: Install all dependencies in a package-lock.json file into a node_modules directory.
-- `buildPackageLock`: Discover and download dependencies listed in a package-lock.json (:warning: only suitable for simple projects like typical PureScript FFI; for significant applications there are better solutions like npmlock2nix)

 ## Usage